A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 \subsubsection{Medium-to-large models}

 For Ising models of this scale, GW-SDP becomes computationally impractical to run.
 Moreover, for models with $>10^4$ spins, we require more powerful GPUs such as RTX 3090 and V100.
 In Figure~\ref{fig:g10_M4_M7_M8}b, we illustrate the performance of various Ising solvers on the $10^4$ spin SK model.
-Each algorithm was run for 20 s with the same initialization until saturation.
+Each algorithm is run for $1$ s with the same initialization until saturation.
 The plot in Figure~\ref{fig:g10_M4_M7_M8}b shows the time evolution of the Ising energy for each solver.
-We observe that ADOCH outperforms the other solvers, achieving an energy below $-5 \times 10^5$ in under 0.5 s.
-DOCH also performs competitively, reaching a comparable energy level around 5 s and converging close to the value achieved by ADOCH.
-Performance comparisons for larger Ising models with $10^5$ and $10^6$ spins are provided in (Supplementary Figures 4-9).
+We observe that {ADOCH outperforms other solvers, and DOCH achieves an energy below $-5 \times 10^5$ in under $0.1$ s}.
+Performance comparisons for larger Ising models with $10^5$ and $10^6$ spins are provided in (Supplementary Figures 4-7).

 We also compare our Ising solver with the recently introduced free energy machine (FEM)~\cite{fem2025}, which is based on the principle of free-energy minimization.
 FEM shares some similarities with our approach, notably in its use of continuous relaxation and the incorporation of an external entropy term in the energy function.
 However, FEM inherits limitations common to SA methods, including sensitivity to hyperparameters, reliance on a carefully designed cooling schedule, and challenges in parameter tuning.
 Moreover, FEM employs optimizers like RMSprop and ADAM~\cite{2015-kingma} which do not offer convergence guarantees.
 Additionally, gradient computation becomes a significant bottleneck in FEM, complicating its implementation for large-scale problems ($n > 10^4$).
-As shown in (Supplementary Figures 1 and 2), our DOCH solvers consistently outperform FEM within 1 second for both small ($10^3$ spin) and medium ($10^4$ spin) SK models.
+As shown in (Supplementary Figures 1 and 2), our DOCH solvers consistently outperform FEM within $0.1$ and $1$ s for small ($10^3$ spin) and medium ($10^4$ spin) SK models respectively.
 It is also important to acknowledge that FEM is a more generalized formalism applicable to both the MAX-CUT and multi-spin Ising problems.